GuyRayOv/Stocks/README.md

 * Parse the ticker and horizon.
 * Fetch real-time data.
 * Output the predicted price curve and the visual investment strategy.

-# 🎯 Deep Learning study project for Time Series dataset

-This repository contains a modular **deep learning** project of **time series**, developed using YF'database

----

-## 📘 Project Overview

-The project implements major stages of a deep learning pipeline for time series dataset, including:
-1. **Data preparation:** Build historical table for a ticker + exhogen indexes (S&P, NASDAQ, Oil, Gold, RealEstate, Inflation) with some 300 "rolling" features (lag, min, max, std, diff, pct, etc)
-2. **Images preparation:** Generate files of "rolling" graphs with the historical data of the ticker + Sale, Keep, Buy recomendation next to each graph
-3. **Feature recomandation:** Using ML/XGB to "suggest" best 20 features for each stock
-4. **Select NN and X_features:** Testing LSTM, GRU, CNN and mixed combinations with several subsets of features from XGB's recommendation
-5. **Future prediction** – Using best MM and X_features to predict the next few days of the TKL

 ---